busycore/finansee-api/README.md

 ## 📜 Credits

-This project use extensevily NestJS and TypeORM alongside a bunch of wonderful another depencies.
+This project uses extensively NestJS and TypeORM alongside a bunch of wonderful another depencies.